nickswalker/gpsr-command-understanding/README.md

     pip install -r requirements.txt

-Baseline models (fuzzy parsers constructed directly from the generator grammar) will work under Python 2.7 so you can easily use this with ROS.
+Baseline models (fuzzy parsers constructed directly from the generator grammar) will work under Python 2.7 so you can easily use them with ROS.

 ### Generation